consciencia/stable-diffusion/README.md

 <h1 align="center">Troubleshooting</h1>

 ## Green colored output images
-If you have a Nvidia GTX series GPU, the output images maybe entirely green in color.
-This is because GTX series do not support half precision calculation, which is the default mode of calculation in this repository.
+If you have a Nvidia GTX series GPU, the output images may be entirely green in color.
+This is because GTX series does not support half precision calculations.
 To overcome the issue, use the `--precision full` argument.
 The downside is that it will lead to higher GPU VRAM usage.

 ## Distorted images in higher resolution